 A good-quality remote controlled collar comes with a medium range of 500 yards or more.
 This way, you’ll be able to control your pet from a distance without getting close to him.
 So, look out for this feature while you are searching for a new rechargeable dog shock collar.

-A good-quality dog collar will come with multiple training modes and functions.
 This way, you’ll be able to adjust the settings according to your dog’s needs and requirements.
 For instance, some devices will offer a vibration mode, while others may have an automatic shut-off feature in this regard.
+So according to your needs must look for proper signaling modes offered by the training collar.

 Make sure your new electric collar is waterproof as this way, you can wash it easily whenever needed and use it during rainy weather conditions without any issues.
 Moreover, check if it has a waterproof receiver or not.
 These additional features play an important role in your gadgets life.